Here’s a little extract from chapter 1 (The Tomato) from our first book, Milkwood…

 Once you’ve chosen the tomato variety that’s right for you, it’s time to start growing.
 Gather your seeds together and choose which method suits you best to raise them…

-Here’s a few tomato-raising tips from our new book Milkwood‘s The Tomato chapter, including our updated, best ever seed raising mix! (click to enlarge the image below)…
+Here’s a few tomato-raising tips from our new book Milkwood‘s The Tomato chapter (click to enlarge the images below)…

 Welcome to spring, southern friends!
 We thought, in light of warmer days ahead, that you might appreciate some tomato growing tips.